httpwg/wg-materials/ietf99/minutes.md

 ### slide 16: HTTP/2 Divergence

-mnot: finds the current registry lang to be confusing so would prefer to have them spearated
+mnot: finds the current registry lang to be confusing so would prefer to have them separated

-mt: at the point that we made the deicinos to make q/http subtly diff than h2 we did make a new prot some h2 things can be ported to q/http, but having an explicit signal that things like extensions will not just wqork in both prots q/http and h2
+mt: at the point that we made the decisions to make q/http subtly different than h2 we did make a new protocol some h2 things can be ported to q/http, but having an explicit signal that things like extensions will not just wqork in both prots q/http and h2

 ekr: pushed back on this last time, how do we make sure "that" happens?

 mnot: trying to enforce that via registries does not seem to work

-mt: one of the things trying to preserve here are some reasonalbely similar semantics btween h2 and q/http (aka "hq" ?) ought to have strong guidance to impls that they should consider both h2 and q/http
+mt: one of the things trying to preserve here are some reasonably similar semantics between h2 and q/http (aka "hq" ?) ought to have strong guidance to implementations that they should consider both h2 and q/http

 mnot [ essentially agrees w/MT )

 cbk: [ essentially agrees ]

-ekr: do you htink it would be possible to see a PR that does these things in slide 16?
+ekr: do you think it would be possible to see a PR that does these things in slide 16?

 mb: have one, need to update it, even update IANA guidance that one does not update one registry w/o updating the other appropriately